Mayo Clinic Care Network Content

 When to seek immediate medical care

-• Dry mouth, cries without tears, or sunken look to eyes, cheeks, or abdomen, in infant or child
+• Dry mouth, cries without tears, or sunken look to eyes, cheeks or belly in infant or child.

 When to make a doctor's appointment